 During 2002, the markets in which our customers operate were characterized by a decline in end-user demand which reduced visibility of future demand for our products and resulted in high levels of inventories in the PC industry supply chain.
 In some cases, this led to delays in payments for our products.
-We believe that these and other factors could continue to materially adversely affect our revenues in the near term.
+While we believe inventories in the supply chain are at reasonable levels, market conditions are uncertain and these factors could materially adversely affect our revenues.